locationtech/geomesa/docs/user/appendix/metrics.rst

 -------------------

-The CloudWatch reporter can be included by adding a dependency on ``org.locationtech.geomesa:geomesa-metrics-cloudwatch_2.11``.
+The CloudWatch reporter can be included by adding a dependency on ``org.locationtech.geomesa:geomesa-metrics-cloudwatch``.
 The CloudWatch reporter uses the default credentials and region specified in your AWS profile config.

 ====================== ===============================================================================================